 Why Install Carpet on Stairs?

-- Better Insulation: During winter, stair carpets trap heat and warm your home.
+- Better Insulation: During winter, carpets trap heat and warm your home.
 They also provide better cushioning and feel comfortable underfoot.

 What to Look for in a Stair Carpet

-It should also cover issues like abnormal wear and tear and stain resistance.
+Warranties should also cover issues like abnormal wear and tear and stain resistance.
 Some brands may not cover carpets installed on stairs.
 Check if the warranty remains valid after installing the carpet in a high-traffic area.